 hospital earned the honor.
 We are very proud of that award, and of

 many other quality awards we have consistently earned over the

-years at UH Case Medical Center, at our community hospitals and as
+years at UH Cleveland Medical Center, at our community hospitals and as

 - So with all the awards and the national recognition for quality, why did University Hospitals feel it necessary to establish the UH Quality Institute in 2011?